Laugh-O-Gram Studio: Iwerks-Disney Commercial Artists

+Laugh-O-Gram Studio

 In 1921, Walt Disney was contracted by Milton Feld to animate twelve cartoons, which he called Newman's Laugh-O-Grams.
 On May 23, 1922, when Disney was 20 years old, Laugh-O-Gram Films (LOGF) was incorporated by him using the remaining assets of the defunct Iwerks-Disney Commercial Artists from local investors.
 LOGF produced nine of the requested 12 films with little income.
 Encouraged and inspired by his shorts' popularity at the theatre, Disney decided he wanted to make his own animated versions of fairy tales too, and invested six months on his first attempt at Little Red Riding Hood.

 Disney's employees on the series included several pioneers of animation: Ub Iwerks, Hugh Harman, Friz Freleng, and Carman Maxwell.
 The company had financial problems and by the end of 1922, Disney was living in the office and bathing weekly at Union Station.

 During the studio's sales manager Leslie Mace's stay in New York, where he was looking for distributors, he ended up signing a contract for six animated shorts with Pictorial Clubs, Inc. of Tennessee on Sunday, September 16, 1922.
 Pictorial agreed to pay for the cartoons, which were supposed to be shown at schools and other non-theatrical places, but only paid $100 in advance.
 The rest of the payment would have to wait until January 1, 1924, when all the shorts had been delivered.
 When Pictorial went bankrupt only a few months later, the studio never received the rest of the payment, its financial problems became even more serious, and the staff ended up leaving.
 When the local Kansas City dentist Thomas B. McCrum, from the Deener Dental Institute, contacted Disney and offered him the job of producing a short subject about dental hygiene intended for the Missouri school system, he brought together some of his staff again and made Tommy Tucker's Tooth, which earned the studio $500.
 Instead of paying off his creditors, the money was invested in the live-action/animation demonstration film Alice's Wonderland, starring the youthful Virginia Davis.
 Disney had noted how popular the Out of the Inkwell series from the Fleischer Studios was, which had animated characters interacting with the real world.
 By reversing this gimmick and using a real-life character in a cartoon universe instead, he hoped for a hit.